Anyma6/versenavigator/README.md

 ## 🚀 How to Use This Repository

 Browse the resources organized by category below.
-Click on the links to directly access the resources.
+You can use the [Repository](https://github.com/Anyma6/hangarlinks) or the related site [hangarlinks.com](https://hangarlinks.com)

 ### 🗂 Categories

+#### English Resources
 - **Navigation Tools**
   - [StellarMap](https://stellarmap.com) - An interactive map of the Star Citizen galaxy.
   - [StarMap](https://robertsspaceindustries.com/starmap) - Official Star Citizen map.